CNP-CIIMAR/bioinformatics-utilities/README.md

 6.  ```python3 get_genomes_by_id_bv-brcdb.py ```

-## Script 9: HMMER Table Converter: proteinsearchhmm.py
+## Script 9: ProteinHMM

+A tool to perform hmmsearch searches on .faa files using HMM models from one provided directory and then convert the results to .tsv format.

+proteinsearchhmm.py MMER Table Converter:

 ** This Python script performs hmmsearch searches on .faa files using provided HMM models and then converting HMMER output tables into a more user-friendly format .tsv for easy viewing and analysis.